 It’s a very good thing Cake #3 achieved apple cake perfection, as sweet Tessa was due a reward for stickin’ it out with Mom in the kitchen.
 We played.
 And we played.
 And we played!

-- 1 T. unsalted butter and some flour for preparing the pan
+- 1 tbsp unsalted butter and some flour to prepare the pan

-- 4 medium apples – peeled, cored, & shredded (use the big holes on your grater), to make about 3-1/2 cups shredded apples – I used 2 Granny Smith, 1 Gala, and 1 McIntosh
+- 4 medium apples, peeled, cored & shredded (use the big holes on your grater) to make about 3 1/2 cups shredded apples

 - 4 large eggs

 - vanilla bean seeds scraped from 1/2 a vanilla bean (split bean lengthwise and scrape out seeds)

 - Preheat oven to 350°F. Prepare a 12-cup bundt pan by smearing butter over every little nook and cranny of its interior.
 Then, add some flour and tilt your pan so flour sticks to all of the buttery surface.
 Set pan aside.